Chart Color Schemes

 Mittagong has moderate levels of nearby infrastructure activity, ranking in the 43rdth percentile nationally

-Eleven projects have been identified by AreaSearch as potentially impacting the area's performance.
-These include the Bowral Sewage Treatment Plant Upgrade, Bowral and District Hospital Redevelopment - Stage 2, Retford Farm Stormwater Detention Basin, and Maeve Bowral.
-The following list details those most likely to be relevant.
+Nothing can influence an area's performance as much as changes to local infrastructure, major projects, and planning initiatives.
+In total 11 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include the Bowral Sewage Treatment Plant Upgrade, Bowral and District Hospital Redevelopment - Stage 2, Retford Farm Stormwater Detention Basin, and Maeve Bowral, with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.